-Rochester, Minnesota Travel Guide
+Rochester, Minnesota City

-City Home to the renowned Mayo Clinic
+Home to the renowned Mayo Clinic

 Rochester’s global pull is the Mayo Clinic, yet visitors also notice riverfront parks, art galleries, seasonal farmers’ markets and bike trails that reveal the city beyond its hospitals.

-Why Visit Rochester, Minnesota? #
+Why Visit Rochester, Minnesota?#

 Many visitors come to Rochester for medical reasons and the global reputation of the Mayo Clinic, but the city also appeals to nature and arts lovers.
 Quarry Hill Nature Center, the scenic Zumbro River and an active downtown with cafés, galleries and live music create a balanced, calm atmosphere.
 Annual festivals and a strong walking- and bike-friendly network make the city easy to explore between appointments.

-Regions of Rochester, Minnesota #
+Regions of Rochester, Minnesota#

 Mayo Clinic District